brahma-dev/hashword/README.md

 CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Performance / Benchmark ##

+I have added a simple benchmark against BCrypt for generating hash and comparing password.

+On average Hashword turns out to be **20% faster** than BCrypt.